yelloejp/Uni_Projects/README.md

 Depending on individual perspectives, it predicts whether the individual votes or not.
 The dataset has following information: age group, education, gender, race, religion, etc.

-## 6. Author classification

-Based on Graph-based approach, it predicts a label of a document.